albar965/littlenavmap-manual/src/en/NAVDATA.rst

   **It is recommended to keep all scenery libraries in sync.** This means that your simulator, *Little Navmap*, aircraft, tools and websites should use the same AIRAC cycle.
-Having navdata synchronized helps to avoid issues when loading flight plans.
+Having navdata synchronized helps to avoid potential issues when loading flight plans.

   The problem when exchanging flight plans across applications is that waypoints, airways and procedures like SIDs, STARs, and approaches change over time.